inferadb/rust/SDK Development.md

 ## Vault Scoping

 All authorization operations require explicit vault specification to prevent accidental cross-vault operations.
+The SDK uses an organization-first hierarchy where vaults are accessed through their owning organization.

 ### Quick Start